lerouzic/simuQuantGen/README.md

 				simplify = FALSE)
 }
 ```
+if you type
+newpop<-reproduction(pop,100,1)
+THERE IS A PROBLEM: Error: $ operator is invalid for atomic vectors

 The summary function computes summary statistics for the population.
 For phenotypes, genotypic values and fitness, it provides their mean and variance.
 ```{r}